 Ingrid Forster is a Toronto-based documentary photographer, visual storyteller, and artist.
-She holds a Bachelor of Fine Arts from Concordia University and a Master of Arts in Photographic Preservation from Ryerson University.
-She is currently pursuing a second Masters degree in Digital Media, focusing on digital storytelling.
+She holds a Bachelor of Fine Arts from Concordia University, a Master of Arts in Photographic Preservation and Collections Management from Ryerson University and recently completed a second Masters degree in Digital Media.

 Ingrid has been making images since she was old enough to hold a camera and is proficient in both film and digital photography, as well as historical photographic processes.
-With several years of teaching experience, she is also an enthusiastic photography educator and enjoys sharing her knowledge on the creative and technical aspects of the medium and its fascinating history.
+Her personal work explores themes such as place, culture, community, memory, and the natural environment.
+She also enjoys documenting her travels, encounters, and capturing the nuances of light.

 Ingrid is passionate about visual storytelling and approaches commissioned work with great attention to detail, creativity, and a discerning eye for light.
-Currently accepting commissions for documentary, editorial, and portrait photography, as well as storytelling projects for small businesses and entrepreneurs.
+Currently accepting commissions for documentary, editorial, travel, portrait photography, and storytelling/branding projects for small businesses and entrepreneurs.
 Please get in touch about pricing, to request a quote, or to set up a meeting via the contact page.